Skip to main content

 g.
 All profits realized from any co-sponsored event must be directed to the campus sponsoring organization or the charitable organization designated by the campus sponsor in compliance with Federal, State, Local, and University financial procedures.

 h.
-The Stamp Event & Guest Services Office reserves the right to deny any sponsorship that conflict with University of Maryland contracts, sponsorships, policies, and procedures.
+The Event & Guest Services Office reserves the right to deny any sponsorship that conflicts with University of Maryland contracts, sponsorships, policies, and procedures. procedures.

 DEADLINES